hassantarabai/MS-Pserrata-S-N-2023/README.md

 # **MS-***Pserrata***-SN-2023**
-A reposatory providing helper scripts used in the analysis of genomic and phylogenetic data included in the publication titled "....".
+A repository providing helper scripts used in the analysis of genomic and phylogenetic data included in the publication titled "....".

 ## **Phylogenetic dating**
 ### **ortho_gen.py**